 The future

-Sweden, amongst many other countries, is in a phase of transition from the use of nuclear power towards renewable energy.
+Sweden, like many other countries, is in a transition phase from the use of nuclear power towards renewable energy.
 One difficulty with this conversion is how renewable energy naturally fluctuates in energy output.
 When energy is not generated by wind or sun, other sources of energy need to be used.
-To fully rely on renewable energy, the development of flexible energy production, demand-side flexibility in consumption, increased energy storage capacity and smart grids will become increasingly important.
+To fully rely on renewable energy, the development of flexible energy production, demand-side flexibility in consumption, increased energy storage capacity, and smart grids will become increasingly important.

 1900’s-1950’s: Vast expansion of hydropower plants in northern Sweden.